helins/fdat.cljc/README.md

 functions from other namespaces should always be qualified (it is good practise anyway).

-A key can be provided explicitely.
+A key can be provided explicitly.
 It must be namespaced.

 ```clojure
 (fdat/? :some.namespace/keyword-key